The Craft of Post-Training.

 Reinforcement Learning from Human Feedback

-RLHF, PPO, and modern preference optimisation methods including DPO, KTO, and GRPO.
+RLHF, PPO and modern preference optimisation methods including DPO, KTO and GRPO(+).

 Evaluation Discipline

-Building robust benchmarks, model-based evaluation, and avoiding common pitfalls in measuring quality.
+Building robust benchmarks, model-based evaluation and avoiding common pitfalls in measuring quality.

 Efficiency Techniques